 Because they’re built to handle less water coming in, they won’t suffer in performance without high pressure.
-Many of these models are available for $25-$50.
 You can find a few low-flow/high pressure models from High Sierra on our Best Low-Flow Shower Heads page.

 Pressurizing versions of traditional 2.5 GPM shower heads are more expensive, because they use more specialized technology to boost pressure and flow.
-Expect to pay $50+ for these models.
+Expect to pay a little bit more for these models.

 Your Water Pressure:

 You’ll want to test your water pressure before you start shopping.
-Pressure gauges are available for around $10, and can really help you narrow down your search.
+Pressure gauges are available and can really help you narrow down your search.
 If you have only slightly lower pressure, you might be able to use an aerated model of a typical shower head.

 If your pressure problem is more severe, look at water saver shower heads or models with pressurized valves.